Malta: Administrative divisions

 Malta has had a system of local government since 1993, based on the European Charter of Local Self-Government.
-The country is divided into five regions (one of them being Gozo), with each region having its own Regional Committee, serving as the intermediate level between local government and national government.
+The country is divided into six regions (one of them being Gozo), with each region having its own Regional Council, serving as the intermediate level between local government and national government.
 The regions are divided into local councils, of which there are currently 68 (54 in Malta and 14 in Gozo).
 The six districts (five on Malta and the sixth being Gozo) serve primarily statistical purposes.

 Each council is made up of a number of councillors (from 5 to 13, depending on and relative to the population they represent).
 A mayor and a deputy mayor are elected by and from the councillors.
 The executive secretary, who is appointed by the council, is the executive, administrative and financial head of the council.
 Councillors are elected every four years through the single transferable vote.
-People who are eligible to vote in the election of the Maltese House of Representatives as well as a resident citizens of the EU are eligible to vote.
 Due to system reforms, no elections were held before 2012.
 Since then, elections have been held every two years for an alternating half of the councils.

 Local councils are responsible for the general upkeep and embellishment of the locality (including repairs to non-arterial roads), allocation of local wardens, and refuse collection; they also carry out general administrative duties for the central government such as the collection of government rents and funds and answer government-related public inquiries.
 Additionally, a number of individual towns and villages in the Republic of Malta have sister cities.

 Military

 The objectives of the Armed Forces of Malta (AFM) are to maintain a military organisation with the primary aim of defending the islands' integrity according to the defence roles as set by the government in an efficient and cost-effective manner.
 This is achieved by emphasising the maintenance of Malta's territorial waters and airspace integrity.

 The AFM also engages in combating terrorism, fighting against illicit drug trafficking, conducting anti-illegal immigrant operations and patrols, and anti-illegal fishing operations, operating search and rescue (SAR) services, and physical or electronic security and surveillance of sensitive locations.
-Malta's search-and-rescue area extends from east of Tunisia to west of Crete, covering an area of around 250000 km2.
+Malta's search-and-rescue area extends from east of Tunisia to west of Crete, an area of around 250000 km2.

 As a military organisation, the AFM provides backup support to the Malta Police Force (MPF) and other government departments/agencies in situations as required in an organised, disciplined manner in the event of national emergencies (such as natural disasters) or internal security and bomb disposal.

 In 2020, Malta signed and ratified the UN treaty on the Prohibition of Nuclear Weapons.